baliyan9887/react-newrelic-agent/README.md

 | ---------- | ------------------------------------------------------------------- |
 | error      | The error object.                                                   |
 | attributes | An object containing additional attributes about the error context. |

+## Supported Browsers

+Relic's supported browser list can be accessed [here](https://docs.newrelic.com/docs/browser/new-relic-browser/getting-started/compatibility-requirements-browser-monitoring/#browser-types).

+## Library Compatibility

+The browser agent is designed to work seamlessly with any JavaScript library or framework you may be using.
+It provides a set of API methods that can easily integrate into your chosen library or framework.
+For example, you can export or expose the initialized agent and create a new error boundary within your React application to handle errors using the `reactRelicAgent.noticeError()` method.

+### Server-Side Rendering

+Many modern frameworks support server-side rendering, which can significantly improve search engine optimization (SEO) and user experience performance.
+It's important to understand that the browser agent needs to be imported and set up within a browser environment.
+It won't function properly if it's executed on a server or within the server context of a server-side rendered application.
+Most frameworks offer ways to ensure that certain code runs only on the client side.
+Be sure to consult your framework's documentation for guidance on how to handle this.

+## License

+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.